dykstrom/jcc/docs/Arrays.md

 ### Array Elements

 For each array that contains dynamically allocated elements (that is, strings), there is a corresponding array of variable type pointers in the GC section of the stack.
 Any code that updates an array element also updates the corresponding variable type pointer.

 ### Entire Arrays

 Garbage collection of entire arrays is not applicable as long as there are only static arrays that can never go out of scope.

 ## Option Base

 The array subscripts are 0-based by default.
-The Basic module of JCC supports the OPTION BASE statement that can make the subscripts 1-based instead of 0-based.
+The BASIC module of JCC supports the OPTION BASE statement that can make the subscripts 1-based instead of 0-based.
 The only allowed bases are 0 (the default) and 1.
-If the array subscript base is set to 1, all subscript expressions are wrapped in a `SubExpression` that subtracts 1 from the original subscript expression before accessing an array element.
+The OPTION BASE statement only affects the lower bound of the array, and not the dimension metadata.

 ## Bounds Checking